amoghbl1/dynamic-tripwire/README.md

 9. Set up VPN for the base machine.
 10. Set up baseline browser.
 11. Populate `grep_pii.json` with identifiers related to this run.
+12. Set up `apks.json` and make sure files are in the apks folder.
-12. Launch tests, `node android-flow.js`.
+13. Launch tests, `node android-flow.js`.

+Once the node script is launched, the console output should indicate the state of the tests.

+The `android-flow.js` file is the entrypoint and driver of the process.
+Spawning mitmproxy and other necessary resources to be used during experimentation.

 ## Stats Helper